Stock Exchange: How To Find New Trading Ideas

 Conclusion

-In any trading method, there will periods when fresh ideas are hard to find.
+In any trading method, there will be periods when fresh ideas are hard to find.
 Or you will try things, but nothing is working and you get stopped out.
 This is no different for our Stock Exchange models.
 A strength comes in how they handle these periods.
 Like the Turtles, they wait for the market to present opportunities, sticking with strict entry criteria.

 Disclosure: I am/we are long ZION, PANW, PYPL.